Another Personal Finance tutorial by GenX @ http://www.GenXGenYGenZ.com

 If you are into Airmiles and want to fly Business Class for FREE, the best credit card to get is the Maybank 2 Cards Premier for both local and overseas transactions.
+Based on the conversion rate of 5,000 TP = 1,000 Enrich/KrisFlyer/Asia Miles, with 5X TP you will earn 1 Air Mile with every RM1.00 spent!!!
 Please note you earn ZERO Treats Points for Government Related Bodies.

 Lesson No.5 – Best places to apply for a Maybank Credit Card.

 If you reside in Klang Valley, I strongly recommend that you apply Maybank credit cards via their Maybank Card Centres (aka Maybankard Centre) located at One Utama New Wing or The Gardens (near to Robinson).